Communicating with Anecdotes: A Model of Anecdotal Communication

 \paragraph{Sender's knowledge.} The sender has access to noisy signals about the state of the world that she can potentially share with the receiver.
-Given a noise distribution $F$ over the reals, we model these shareable signals as a set of $n$ samples $x_1, \dotsc, x_n$ where each $x_i=\theta+\epsilon_i$ for a noise parameter $\epsilon_i\sim F$ drawn independently.
+Given a distribution $F$ over the reals, we model these shareable signals as a set of $n$ samples $x_1, \dotsc, x_n$ where each $x_i=\theta+\epsilon_i$ for $\epsilon_i\sim F$ drawn independently.
 We will write $\vec{x} = (x_1, \dotsc, x_n)$ for the profile of samples which we will refer to as \textit{anecdotes} from now on.
-For example, an anecdote might come in the form of a survey or research paper that the sender has access to.
-We think of these anecdotes as immutable facts about the world which the sender can decide to share but which she cannot otherwise manipulate.
+We think of these anecdotes as immutable facts about the world which the sender can decide to share, but which she cannot otherwise manipulate.
 For example, the receiver might not know about the survey or research paper until the sender chooses to reveal it but he can subsequently look up the survey or paper and fact-check it.
-While $\vec{x}$ is known only to the sender, we assume the distribution $F$ as well as the number of anecdotes, $n$, is common knowledge.\footnote{This shuts down a common pathway for partial information transmission: in our model, there is no uncertainty about {\em how much} information the sender has.}
+While $\vec{x}$ is known only to the sender, we assume the anecdote distribution $F$ as well as the number of anecdotes, $n$, is common knowledge.\footnote{This shuts down a common pathway for partial information transmission: in our model, there is no uncertainty about \textit{how much} information the sender has.}